Understanding Life Sentences in Missouri

 - Prior or Persistent Domestic Violence Offenders – 6 months

-And lastly, there are some crimes that are ineligible for parole in Missouri:
+And lastly, there are some crimes that are ineligible for parole:

-- Child Molestation in the First Degree of a Child Less than 12 (when there was severe physical violence or the offender was a repeat offender)
+- Child Molestation in the First Degree of a Child Less than 12 (when there was serious physical violence of the offender was a repeat offender)

-- Discharging of a Firearm in the Commission of a Crime (by persistent offenders)
+- Discharging of a Firearm in the Committal of a Crime (by persistent offenders)